|

 Using the Needle Fly Kit

-Making Salmon and Sea Trout Flies
+Slim Salmon and Sea Trout

 For full details

-of the kit components, see:
+of our kit components, see:

 Needle Flies